virtualabishek/bit-6th-sem/management-information-system/lesson-4.md

 - Sound recordings

 **Digital Millennium Copyright Act (DMCA)**
-The Digital Millennium Copyright Act (DMCA) of 1998 also provides some copyright protection[1].
-The DMCA implements a World Intellectual Property Organization Treaty that makes it illegal to circumvent technology-based protections of copyrighted materials[1].
+The Digital Millennium Copyright Act (DMCA) of 1998 also provides some copyright protection.
+The DMCA implements a World Intellectual Property Organization Treaty that makes it illegal to circumvent technology-based protections of copyrighted materials.

 **Patents**
-A **patent** grants the owner an exclusive monopoly on the ideas behind an invention for 20 years[1].
-The congressional intent behind patent law was to ensure that inventors of new machines, devices, or methods receive the full financial and other rewards of their labor and yet make widespread use of the invention possible by providing detailed diagrams for those wishing to use the idea under license from the patent's owner[1].
+A **patent** grants the owner an exclusive monopoly on the ideas behind an invention for 20 years.
+The congressional intent behind patent law was to ensure that inventors of new machines, devices, or methods receive the full financial and other rewards of their labor and yet make widespread use of the invention possible by providing detailed diagrams for those wishing to use the idea under license from the patent's owner.

 **Patent Requirements:**
 - Must be novel (new)